 Welcome to part 1 of our tutorial on multimodal conversation design.
 Today we’ll take an in-depth look at what multimodal design is and learn more about its related components.
-Then in part 2, we’ll discuss best practices, use cases, and the outlook for the future.
+Then in part 2, we’ll discuss conversation design best practices, use cases, and the outlook for the future.

 From the moment we wake up, to when we’re about to go to bed, humans are absorbing information in a variety of ways.
 We combine multiple senses or modalities – sight, touch, taste, smell, sound – to draw singular conclusions.
 Our senses work together to build our understanding of the world and the challenges around us.
 With feedback and experience, they help reinforce certain behaviors and discourage the repetition of others.
 The more we process these combined or multimodal experiences, the more tangible and impactful they become.